 Fancy a Twilight Stroll in Rome?

-If you fancy take in the charming sights of central Rome on a two-and-a-half hour tour while indulging in some gelato and learning the history of the Trevi Fountain, Spanish Steps, Pantheon, Piazza Navona and more, we have a walking tour that might interest you.
+If you fancy take in the charming sights of central Rome on a two-and-a-half hour tour while indulging in some gelato and learning the history of the Trevi Fountain, Spanish Steps, Pantheon, Piazza Navona and more, we have walking tours that might interest you.

 Rome In A Day Map